Archibald Berkeley Milne was born in 1855 the son of the highly regarded Admiral Sir Alexander Milne.

 Milne reported seeing the cruisers on 4 August, a mere matter of hours prior to the expiration of the British ultimatum to Germany at midnight.

-Milne's failure to stop the Goeben and Breslau caused a furore in the British press and Milne was vilified.
-Although exonerated of any blame by
+Milne's failure to stop the Goeben and Breslau caused a furor in the British press and Milne was vilified.
+Although exonerated of any blame by the

-the Admiralty in London (well aware of their own failure in the matter), Milne was never again given an active command.
+Admiralty in London (well aware of their own failure in the matter), Milne was never again given an active command.
+Milne was awarded the 1914-

-Formally retiring after the armistice Milne published a defence of his actions in 1921.
+Formally retiring after the armistice Milne published a defense of his actions in 1921.
 He died on 4 July 1938 never having escaped the stigma of

 the Goeben and Breslau affair.